Load Several/Multiple EPR Data/Spectra Files Simultaneously

 var2nd.seriescolumn vector which is useful for plotting the spectra in overlay form.
 Default:var2nd.series.factor = FALSE, which is the case to visualize EPR spectra byplot-functions.- origin

 originmay be added later) =>String Description "xenon" default automatically loads data from the "Xenon" software with the default parameters. "winepr" automatically loads data from the "WinEpr" software. "magnettech" automatically loads data from the new "Magnettech" software (ESR5000 [11-0422]). "other" (arbitrary string, e.g. "csv") general, loads any other original data like csv,txt,ascincl. also data from other instrumental/spectrometer software.
-In such case, all the arguments forreadEPR_Exp_Specshave to be set up accordingly.- ...
+In such case, all the arguments forreadEPR_Exp_Specsmust be configured accordingly.- ...

 additional arguments specified, see also